Lee Gar Lun Ving Tsun

 Formal family style portraits (like those above) are the traditional way that Chinese Kung Fu teachers certify their students.
 Posing for a formal portrait is like saying to the world: “This is my family.”

-Our instructor (or ‘sifu’), David Robinson, is a student of sifu Lee Moy Shan.
-Sifu Lee Moy Shan was a senior student of the late sifu Moy Yat, who was a close disciple of sifu Yip Man himself.
-Our sifu began his Ving Tsun training under sifu Lee Moy Shan in New York City, in 1973.
-He began teaching Ving Tsun to the public in 1977, in Boston.
+Our teacher, David Robinson, is a disciple of Sifu Lee Moy Shan.
+Lee Moy Shan was a senior disciple of the late Sigong Moy Yat, who was a close disciple of the late Sijo Yip Man.
+Our teacher began his Ving Tsun training under his Sifu, Lee Moy Shan, in the early 70's, while a student at the Bronx High School of Science in New York City.
+Lee Moy Shan authorized him to began teaching Ving Tsun in 1977 at Boston University.
 He was the founder and president of the Boston University Kung Fu club and the Lee Moy Shan Ving Tsun Athletic Association, in Cambridge, Massachusetts.
-He has given lectures and demonstrations at the Whole Life Expo, and at Boston University.
+He has given lectures and demonstrations at the Whole Life Expo, and Boston University.
 He has also been featured in magazines and on television.
-By profession, sifu Robinson is a Financial Advisor.
-Learn more by visiting: www.ameripriseadvisors.com/david.h.robinson

 To Join Us